 One of the most common applications for cold lasers is the treatment of knee pain.
 For this application, I would like to speak of my own experience.
 As an athletic person who is 6 feet 7 inches tall, I had put a lot of wear and tear on my knees by the time I was 40.
-One winter, I was snow boarding and I hit a tree.
-The crash tore my medial collateral ligament badly enought that I could not do any sports and walking ws painful.
+One winter, I was snowboarding and I hit a tree.
+The crash tore my medial collateral ligament (MCL) badly enough that I could not do any sports and walking was painful.
 This area gets very little blood flow so the rehab period was going to be long.
-I already had crunchy knees at this point so I decided to have both knees scoped by a great doctor in Boulder who worked on a lot of olympic athletes.
+I already had crunchy knees at this point so I decided to have both knees scoped by a great doctor in Boulder, Colorado who worked on a lot of olympic athletes.
 After meeting with my doctor, I knew I could be limping for 6 month anyway so why not fix all the damage.
 The X-rays did not show it but once they got inside my knees, they found a Medial synovial shelf.
 This meant that a lot of tissue had to removed, they had to trim my meniscus and the geometry of knee change significantly.
 My recovery period was difficult.
 2 years after my surgery, I still could not get down the stairs in the morning without pain, clicking and sometimes locking.
 Since I have a sensitive stomach, I can't take anti-inflammatories on a regular basis so I lived with it.

 At that time, I went for somewhat routine acupuncture treatments but still my knees just weren't healing.
 One day my therapist said the office had just gotten in a cold laser.
 Since I am a high-tech guy, I said give it try.
-The next day was the first time in over 5 years that I could go down the stairs without noticing a problems.
+The next day was the first time in over 5 years that I could go down the stairs without noticing any problems.
 Eventually my knees started to bother me again so I went back for another treatment.
 This time the improvement lasted longer.
-After two more treatments, the problems was gone and my knees had finally healed.
+After two more treatments, the problems were gone and my knees had finally healed.